-During the year 2022, PIE has initiated a significant transformation programme in preparation for offering legacy solutions.
-As part of Premia Group 'strategy, the company PIE will become a platform for continental European Legacy deals.
+During the year 2023, PIE has pursued its transformation programme in preparation for offering legacy solutions.
+As part of Premia Group 'strategy, the company PIE is a platform for continental European Legacy deals.
 In parallel, the portfolio in run-off has been managed with great care and with profits.